linkedin/rest.li/guide_service_errors_java.md

   /*
    * Suggested: Define string constants for each of the error codes for easy access.
+   * String literals or constants must be used as annotation attributes due to the
+   * restrictions imposed by Java.
+   *
    * These codes should match the enum value names.
    */
   public class Codes